Self-care is essential for long term happiness. It’s about looking after yourself and appreciating you for the person you are.

 “Taking care of yourself makes you stronger for everyone in your life, including you”, Kelly Rudolph, NLP Practitioner and Life coach.

-One way of adapting to this is to take things slowly and continue to nurture ourselves by practicing self-care and eating well.
-Our lives may begin to get busier again, so it’s important that we restart in a way that works for each of us.
+Living life and taking things slowly can bring with it lots self-care.
+With Spring around the corner, our lives may begin to get busier again, so it’s important that we live a way that 'really' works for each of us.

 As Deepak Chopra said, “In the midst of movement and chaos, keep stillness inside of you”.

-Holidays are great for giving us a chance to escape and recharge our batteries, but this year, breaks away may be hard to do.
+Holidays are great for giving us a chance to escape and recharge our batteries, but you may not have the opportunity be able to go away.
 So, it’s what you do on a daily and weekly basis to keep you re-charged and nourished that will really help you feel your best in the long term.
 Like many, this may be a work in progress and even if you manage to eat well and exercise it may sometimes be a challenge to do extra things that feed your soul.

 So, ask yourself …